xXleowXx/gitlab-charts/doc/troubleshooting/index.md

 1. Perform an upgrade via Helm.

+### cannot patch "RELEASE-NAME-cert-manager" with kind Deployment

+Upgrading from **CertManager** version `0.10` introduced a number of breaking changes.
+The old Custom Resource Definitions must be uninstalled and removed from Helm's tracking and then re-installed.

+If this error message was encountered, then upgrading requires one more step than normal in order to ensure the new Custom Resource Definitions are actually applied to the deployment.

+1. Remove the old **CertManager** Deployment.

+    ```shell
+    kubectl delete deployments -l app=cert-manager --cascade
+    ```

+1. Run upgrade to fix the **CertManager** release.
+Remove the old Custom Resource Definitions, and stop Helm from tracking them.

+    ```shell
+    helm upgrade --install --values - --set certmanager.installCRDs=false YOUR-RELEASE-NAME gitlab/gitlab < <(helm get values YOUR-RELEASE-NAME)
+    ```

+1. Remove the **CertManager** Deployment again.
+This step is required to overcome the error state created by trying to upgrade without having first deleted the **CertManager** Deployment.

+    ```shell
+    kubectl delete deployments -l app=cert-manager --cascade
+    ```

+1. Run the upgrade again.
+This time install the new Custom Resource Definitions

+    ```shell
+    helm upgrade --install --values - --set certmanager.installCRDs=true YOUR-RELEASE-NAME gitlab/gitlab < <(helm get values YOUR-RELEASE-NAME)
+    ```

 ## `ImagePullBackOff`, `Failed to pull image` and `manifest unknown` errors

 If you are using [`global.gitlabVersion`](../charts/globals.md#gitlab-version),